 Where there is an upfront buyer, merging parties will execute the transaction (divestiture) agreement with the proposed purchaser before entering into a final consent decree with the FTC or the DOJ.
 By contrast, where there is a ‘post-order buyer’, the buyer is identified, and the divestiture agreement executed, only after a final consent decree has been issued.

-The US agencies are generally not concerned with the purchase price for the acquisition of the divested assets and there is no purchase price minimum.48
+The US agencies are generally not concerned with the purchase price for the acquisition of the divested assets and there is no minimum purchase price.

 The EC, like the US, also carries out a detailed analysis of the commercial agreements to ensure that the remedy is effective and that the divestiture has a lasting impact on the market.
-In particular, it checks whether in the divestiture agreement the purchaser has obtained all elements necessary to allow it to be a viable stand-alone player on the market.
-For example, in GE/Alstom the EC took into account the existing assets already owned by Ansaldo when looking at whether the remedy was broad enough in scope.49 In the case of an upfront buyer or fix-it-first solution, the parties should be prepared for the EC to take a hands-on approach to check in on the progress of negotiations with the purchaser and the divestiture agreement.
+In the case of an upfront buyer or fix-it-first solution, the parties should be prepared for the EC to take a hands-on approach to ‘check in’ on the progress of negotiations with the purchaser and the divestiture agreement.
 This becomes less relevant in the case of normal remedies where clearance has occurred and the monitoring trustee will step in to ensure that the remedy is correctly implemented.

 In the EU, the parties must preserve the divestment business by ring-fencing it and not carrying out any acts that might have significant negative impacts on its value, management or competitiveness.
 Parties may also have to continue to finance the divested business to allow its ongoing development on the basis of the existing business plans and to retain key personnel by offering incentive schemes.